 1.5 cups heavy cream

 3/4 cups sugar

 - Crush the coffee beans as directed above.
 Place in a jar and cover with the cream.
 Put a lid on and place in the fridge to steep for 20-24 hours.
 This will be thick–try to stir or swirl the mixture a few times during the steeping process so coffee and cream is thoroughly combined.

-- Strain the cream from the coffee through a fine mesh strainer.
+- Once steeped, strain the cream from the coffee through a fine mesh strainer.
 Set aside in the fridge.

 - Place milk in a saucepan over medium heat and bring just to a simmer.

 - Whisk eggs and sugar together in a separate heat proof bowl.

 - Gradually add the heated milk to the egg mixture, whisking constantly.
 Tip: Add your milk very slowly at first to prevent scrambling the eggs.
 Once the eggs are warmed by the milk, you can add the milk a little faster.